Three Considerations When Choosing a Bathroom Blind

 Will it keep out prying eyes?

 Bathrooms are very personal space, so choosing a blind that maintains your privacy is a big consideration.
 Venetian blinds are an obvious choice for this reason as they allow you to tilt the slats to obstruct any views from outside.
+Roller blinds too will give you total privacy, with light levels depending on the fabric you choose.

 Related Articles